-- Plastic or glass surfaces should be used for cutting raw meat and poultry.
+- Use plastic or glass surfaces for cutting raw meat and poultry.
 However, wooden cutting boards are considered safe if they are used exclusively for raw meat and poultry.
 Use a different board for cutting other foods, such as produce and bread.

-- Sanitize both wooden and plastic cutting boards with the dilute bleach solution.
-This should be done every time the board is used for raw meat, fish or poultry.
-Sanitize cutting boards used for other purposes at least once weekly.
+- Sanitize both wooden and plastic cutting boards with a dilute bleach solution at least once weekly.
+Sanitize every time the board is used for raw meat, fish, or poultry.
 Flood the surface with the bleach solution and allow it to stand for at least 2 minutes, then rinse and air-dry or pat dry with fresh paper towels.
 Alternatively, use a commercial sanitizing agent (such as Clorox Disinfectant Wipes) and follow the directions on the product.

 - Replace worn cutting boards, including boards with cracks or grooves.

 - Shop for shelf-stable items first.
-(Shelf-stable refers to unopened canned, bottled or packaged food products that can be stored at room temperature before opening; the container may require refrigeration after opening.)
+(Shelf-stable refers to food products that can be stored at room temperature before opening; the container may require refrigeration after opening.)

 - Select frozen and refrigerated foods last, especially during the summer months.

-- Select fruits and vegetables that are not moldy, bruised or damaged.
+- Select fruits and vegetables that are not moldy, bruised, or damaged.
 Fresh fruits and vegetables should look fresh.
-Wilted salad greens may be an indication that the product is old and not properly handled.
+Wilted salad greens may indicate that the product is old and not properly handled.